 In my dazed and confused youth, listening to classic rock as I traversed the rural roads of New England, several of Van Morrison’s ubiquitous hits were etched into my soul.

 Apart from that, I never gave the fellow a second thought, until reading several years ago that the title of his popular tune, “Domino,” is properly declined Latin for “O Lord.”
-“Lord, have mercy,” Morrison sings towards the end, strengthening the case that this (openly devout) rock star, in addition to paying tribute to Fats Domino, may also intend to invoke the Almighty in an ancient tongue.
+“Lord, have mercy,” Morrison sings, strengthening the case that this (openly devout) rock star, in addition to paying tribute to Fats Domino, may also intend to invoke the Almighty in an ancient tongue.

 In his “Latest Record Project,” Morrison extends this commentary on the madness of contemporary society over two discs.
 Though he tells us the exercise is “Not something that I used to do / Not something that you used to,” “Not something way back in thе day / Not something I have to say,” the music is decidedly the same Van Morrison we’re lovingly used to, and the message is most certainly “something I can relate to / In the present, in the present.”